unknowntrojan/unknowntrojan/README.md

-# _your friendly neighbourhood hacker_
+# __🤗 your friendly neighbourhood reversing enthusiast ☕️__

-My name is **unknowntrojan**, although I frequently go by just **unknown**.
-I go by he/him.
+My name is __unknowntrojan__, but I'm usually abbreviated as __unknown__.
+My pronouns are he/him.
 I am a native german speaker, although I speak both german and english fluently.
-You can reach me on Discord under _unknowntrojan#2814_.
+You can reach me on Discord under _unknowntrojan#2814_. __All opinions expressed are _mine_ and _mine_ alone.__

 I've been obsessed with computers and programming my entire life.
-My first real language was C, and it was my daily driver for a very long time.
+The first language I properly learned was C, and it was my daily driver for a very long time.
 I love working close to hardware and have had my fair share of fun in homebrew and embedded scenes, especially with Nintendo consoles.
 My work also familiarized me with x86 Assembly.
-Nowadays I spend a lot of time doing CrackMe's, exploring anticheats and analyzing malware.
+Nowadays I spend a lot of time doing CrackMe's, reading up on old CTF challenges, exploring anticheats and analyzing malware.

+I'm a very dedicated hobby-level ✨reverse engineer✨.
+I love trying to understand other's intentions while programming and finding ways to exploit the littlest mistakes.
+I love the process and have spent most of my teenage years "hacking" games, exploiting both the OS and games themselves for fun and profit, gathering experience in reversing and bughunting.
+This is my preferred career path.

 I have recently discovered 🦀 Rust 🦀, and I am completely baffled at how amazing of a language it is.
-I use it where possible.
+I use it wherever possible.

-Related to my love of low-level code, I'm a dedicated ✨reverse engineer✨.
-I love trying to understand other's intentions while programming and finding ways to exploit mistakes.
-I spent most of my teenage years "hacking" games, exploiting both the OS and games themselves, gathering experience reversing and bughunting.

-My experience is not just limited to the backend, however.
-Web development is most definitely not my strong suit, but I do still find it enjoyable.
+My experience is not just limited to backend or systems programming, however.
+While front-end web development is most definitely not my strong suit, I do still find it enjoyable and have made websites utilizing styling projects such as picocss and tailwindcss, tooling like htmx, and other lightweight frontend technologies.
+I personally dislike the SPA framework approach like with React and Angular.

 I have always hosted my own infrastructure.
-I am familiar with contemporary virtualization and containerization technologies and have used them for complete CI/CD pipelines for my personal projects.
+My favorite Linux Distribution by far is Fedora Linux, for both Desktop and Server usage.
+I am familiar with contemporary virtualization and containerization technologies and have used them extensively to host my VCS, CI/CD along with the  occasional games and such.

 ## Experience